tobz/tobz.github.io/_drafts/adventures-in-compression-huffman-coding.md

 ### Climbing all over

 The fact that a Huffman tree is a binary tree, and that it uses binary codes, is not a coincidence.
 If we consider a node in a binary tree, with two potential children, there are only two directions you can go from that node -- left or right.
 Since binary is a base 2 numeric system -- 0 and 1 -- a single bit can represent which direction to move.
 Let's explore what a Huffman tree looks like if we assign bit values to each node.
 If a node is the left child of a parent node, we'll give it a zero.
-If it's the right right, we'll give a one.
+If it's the right child, we'll give a one.
 Our root node will have no value, since it has no parent.

 <div class="text-center" markdown="1">
 ![showing the tree with zeroes and ones assigned to nodes](/assets/posts/huffman-coding/tree-with-zeroes-and-ones.png)